mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 5. ***Not Great*** - Some songs are listenable, but overall just a chore to listen to
 6. ***Awful / The Worst*** - Little is redeeming, a pretty rough listening experience

+## 6/23 Abbey Road - The Beatles
+* 1st Listen:

+So many amazing songs, but it feels like a mix tape.
+Fortunately the quality more than makes up for the flow.

 ## 6/22 Superunknown - Soundgarden
 * 1st Listen: Not great/ ok